Why PADI Dry Suit Diver?

 • Certification card

-• Two open water dives
+• One confined water dive, two open water dives

 • Air fills